 Please donate to support SI Australia, so we are able to continue to offer this and other teachings.
 Siddhartha’s Intent Australia is a not-for-profit organisation entirely run by volunteers.
 Your donation will directly help with the costs of providing our program.

-All copyrights will stay with their creators, works featured will not be downloadable or sold by us, and we can include links to artists’ own webpages.
-We regret to inform you that submissions containing images generated by AI will not be accepted.
+All copyright works will belong to the creative artists, works featured will not be downloaded or otherwise profited by the organization, and we may include links to their own websites. artist.
+We regret to inform you that works containing AI-generated images will not be accepted.